JMRI/JMRI/scripts/HOWTO-distribution.md

         ant remakedecoderindex
 ```

-(Check 'session.log' and 'messages.log' located in current directory as, in case of errors they might not always be output to the console)
+  Check 'session.log' and 'messages.log' located in current directory as, in case of errors they might not always be output to the console.
 ```
         git diff xml/decoderIndex.xml
         git commit -m"update decoder index" xml/decoderIndex.xml